geobra/harbour-sailsecure/README.md

 Harbour?
 --------
-This App will hit the Sailfish store soon...
+This App will hopefully hit the Sailfish store soon...